dfm-io/dfm.io/content/2015-01-15-aas-hack-day.md

    distribution of question askers at the meeting.
-One key result from this year's analysis was that if the *first* question is asked by a woman, the gender distribution of subsequent questions is more representative of the meeting overall (60% M / 40% F) versus the average (80% M / 20% F).
+One key result from this year's analysis was that if the *first* question is asked by a woman, the gender distribution of subsequent questions is more representative of the meeting's overall gender distribution (60% M / 40% F) versus the average distribution of question askers over all sessions (80% M / 20% F).
    What causes of this difference?
    [[code](https://github.com/jradavenport/aas225-gender),
    [data](https://github.com/jradavenport/aas225-gender/blob/master/data.csv),
    and
    [analysis](http://nbviewer.ipython.org/github/jradavenport/aas225-gender/blob/master/analysis.ipynb)]

-3. Partly to answer some of the questions raised by result like the above gender study in more detail, Schwamb (ASIAA), Salyk (NOAO), and Avestruz (Yale) developed [a survey](https://docs.google.com/forms/d/1mPxiaTIKUBl2BAt1KF6OWJ2LOdsQCdfMk-KTbn9vMgc/viewform?c=0&w=1)
+3. Partly to answer some of the questions raised by results like the above gender study in more detail, Schwamb (ASIAA), Salyk (NOAO), and Avestruz (Yale) developed [a survey](https://docs.google.com/forms/d/1mPxiaTIKUBl2BAt1KF6OWJ2LOdsQCdfMk-KTbn9vMgc/viewform?c=0&w=1)